Analysis | Why the GOP is fretting about its inability to define Biden

 All of that said, it’s worth evaluating just how much Republicans have failed in their efforts to knock Biden down a peg and where he stands at this point in his presidency relative to others.

 The standard measure is one’s approval rating.
-It stands at a pretty steady average of 53.2 percent in the FiveThirtyEight average of polls, compared to 40.6 percent disapproval — a net of plus-13 points.
+It stands at a pretty steady average of 53.3 percent in the FiveThirtyEight average of polls, compared with 40.6 percent disapproval — a net of plus-13 points.

-That’s better than at any juncture of Trump’s presidency, which never peaked above majority support and was in net-positive territory (i.e. more people approving than disapproving) for only his first 10 days or so in office.
+That’s better than at any juncture of Trump’s presidency, which never peaked above majority support and was in net-positive territory (i.e., more people approving than disapproving) for only his first 10 days or so in office.

 But relative to other past presidents, Biden’s numbers don’t compare nearly so favorably.
 At this stage in Barack Obama’s and George W. Bush’s presidencies, they were each at 62 percent approval, according to Gallup data.
 Bill Clinton was at 55 percent.
 George H.W.
 Bush was at 58 percent.
 Ronald Reagan was at 67 percent.